 The School of Engineering and Materials Science at QMUL is one of the most highly-rated engineering and materials science departments in the UK according to the 2014 Research Excellence Framework (REF).

-Research is coordinated within the following research areas:
+Research within the School is coordinated within the following five divisions: